Kallirroi/personalwebsite/content/blog/thesispostscript/index.md

 ---
 title: thesis postscript
 date: "2015-05-06T23:46:37.121Z"
-description: some thoughts about thesis
+description: Some thoughts about design and decentralization
-index: 12
+index: 2
 ---